How does this medication work? What will it do for me?

 - severe headache or vomiting, dizziness, seizures, faintness, changes in vision or speech, visual disturbances, weakness or numbness of the arms or legs

-- symptoms of allergic reaction (such as itching, hives, swelling, vaginal discomfort/irritation, difficulty breathing)
+- symptoms of allergic reaction (e.g., itching, hives, swelling, vaginal discomfort/irritation, difficulty breathing)

-- symptoms of toxic shock syndrome (such as fever, nausea, vomiting, muscle pain, dizziness, faintness, and a sunburn-like rash on the face and body)
+- symptoms of toxic shock syndrome (e.g., fever, nausea, vomiting, muscle pain, dizziness, faintness, and a sunburn-like rash on the face and body)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are using this medication.